-- 3.2.1 The shape and proportions of links and accessories must conform to a recognized standard, such as ISO 1704 or the designs specially approved. - 3.2.2.
-The following tolerances are applicable to links: - a) Diameter measured at the crown (Two measurements are to be taken at the same location: one in the plane of the link{see dp in Figure 2}, and one perpendicular to the plane of the link):
+3.2.1 The shape and proportions of links and accessories must conform to a recognized standard, such as ISO 1704 or the designs specially approved.

+3.2.2.
+The following tolerances are applicable to links:
-up to 40mm nominal diameter : -1mm over 40 up to 84mm nominal diameter : -2mm over 84 up to 122mm nominal diameter : -3mm over 122mm nominal diameter : -4mm

-The plus tolerance may be up to 5% of the nominal diameter.
-The cross sectional area of the crown must have no negative tolerance.

-- b) Diameter measured at locations other than the crown: The diameter is to have no negative tolerance.
-The plus tolerance may be up to 5% of the nominal diameter.
-The approved manufacturer's specification is applicable to the plus tolerance of the diameter at the flush-butt weld. - c) The maximum allowable tolerance on assembly measured over a length of 5 links may equal +2.5%, but may not be negative (measured with the chain under tension after proof load test).
+a) Diameter measured at the crown (Two measured arements are to be taken at the same location: one in the plane of the link { see dp in Figure 2 }, and one perpendicular to the plane of the link): up to 40mm nominal diameter : -1mm over 40 up to 84mm nominal diameter : - 2mm over 84 up to 122mm nominal diameter : - 3mm : - 4mm The plus tolerance may be up to 5% of the no ominal diameter.
+The cross sectional area of the crown must have no negative tolerance. b) Diameter measured at locations other than the e crown: The diameter is to have no negative tolerance The plus tolerance may be up to 5% of the er's specification is applicable to the plus tolerance of the diamter at the flush-butt weld. c) The maximum allowable tolerance on assemb bly measured over a length of 5 links may equal , +2.5%, but may not be negative (measured w ith the chain under tension after proof load test). d) All other dimensions are subject to a manufac

-d) All other dimensions are subject to a manufacturing tolerance of $\pm 2.5\%$ , provided always that all of the final link parts of the chain cable fit together properly.

-e) Studs must be located in the links centrally and at right angles to the sides of the link, although the studs at each end of any length may also be located off-centre to facilitate the insertion of the joining shackle.
+- d) All other dimensions are subject to a manufacturing tolerance of $\pm 2.5\%$, provided always that all of the final link parts of the chain cable fit together properly. - e) Studs must be located in the links centrally and at right angles to the sides of the link, although the studs at each end of any length may also be located off-centre to facilitate the insertion of the joining shackle.
 The following tolerances are regarded as being inherent in the method of manufacture and will not be objected to provided that the stud fits snugly and its ends lie practically flush against the inside of the link.

-Maximum off-centre distance "X" : 10% of the nominal diameter d nominal diameter : +5%, -0% other dimentions : $\pm 2.5\%$
+Maximum off-centre distance "X" : 10% of the nominal diameter d Maximum deviation "α" from the 90° position : 4° The tolerances are to be measured in accordance with Figure 2. - 3.2.3 The following tolerances are applicable to accessories: - nominal diameter :+5%, -0%other dimentions $:\pm 2.5\%$